Unboxed-Software/solana-course/content/token22-metadata.md

 npm run start
 ```

-You should get an output of
+You should get an output of the image uir, and the token uri and at the end it should say

 ```bash
 > Finished successfully